TT-TimothyT/TT-Repo/wp-content/plugins/hummingbird-performance/readme.txt

 - Minify CSS - Strip unused code from your CSS.
 - Minify JavaScript - Speed up the time it takes to parse your JS files.
 - Eliminate render-blocking resources - Move critical CSS and JS inline and defer all non-critical JS/CSS.
-- Delay JavaScript execution - Increase performance by delaying the loading of non-critical JS files and scripts until user interaction.
+- Delay JavaScript execution (Pro only) - Increase performance by delaying the loading of non-critical JS files and scripts until user interaction.
+- Automatically generate Critical CSS (Pro only) - Substantially boost page speed and UX by prioritizing above-the-fold content.
 - Defer unused CSS - Defer the loading of CSS not used for above-the-fold content.
 - Lazy Load offscreen images ([Smush free](https://wordpress.org/plugins/wp-smushit/) integration).